BuildingComponentLibrary/bcl-manifest/README.md

 	- Do not check the *This is a pre-release* checkbox if you want your release added to the BCL.
 	- When you are ready click on *Publish release* button

 1. The BCL will then index your new content.
-To see the status of your repo, including indexing errors, visit the BCL's Dashboard page.
+To see the status of your repo, including indexing errors, visit the [BCL Dashboard](https://bcl.nrel.gov/dashboard) page.

 ## Existing Content